jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Orion Git merge](/tutorials/jazzeditor/images/orion-git-merge.png)

-Next, click the pencil icon in the left bar to get back to the edit page, and then use the navigation tree to find the file that you modified before (for example, `views/index.ejs`) and edit it in the integrated editor.
+Next, click the pencil icon in the left bar to get back to the edit page.
+Then use the navigation tree to find the file that you modified before (for example, `views/index.ejs`) and edit it in the integrated editor.

 ![Orion editing index](/tutorials/jazzeditor/images/orion-really-cool.png)